Taking the Hassle Out of Insurance Claims

 d. list any injuries and what was done

 f. drawings and details of the accident site

 g. dates and times

 · Filing a claim is usually very easy and trouble-free.
-If you have a problem that cannot be resolved, please remember that most states have an insurance commissioner in the state that regulates insurance companies and usually have a complain department to handle differences.
+If you have a problem that cannot be resolved, please remember that most states have an insurance commissioner in that state.
+They usually regulate insurance companies and will usually have a complain department to handle insurance differences.
 Don’t be afraid to call them.
-The church is paying a premium for a service, but remember, if the complain is over being under-insured, that is probably the church’s fault, not the insurance company.
+Please remember, the church is paying a premium for a service, but please remember, if the complaint is over being under-insured, that is probably the church’s fault, not the insurance company.

 Copyright © 2022 Pastoral Care Inc. All Rights Reserved.
 All material is intended for individual use only.
 Any other use, such as distribution, promoting one's ministry or adding to websites, is prohibited unless written permission granted by Pastoral Care Inc.